 Safety training needs an assessment that proves ongoing knowledge and competence and one that details areas for improvement.
 This assessment should be attached to an employee’s training records to demonstrate continued competence.
 Any gap in knowledge should be addressed with further training, e.g. toolbox sessions and observations that the employee understands the safe way to work and the expectations.
 Once again these activities should be documented and attached to the employees training records.

 Safe Work Australia argues that keeping good records of safety training provided to employees and visitors is an essential element of an effective training system.
 The records should indicate:

 - when it was provided

 - who or how the training was provided.

 They recommend that copies of course content and assessment tools as well as specific assessment records should be kept to show that the business has complied with the regulations.
 Records may be kept electronically and should be made available to employees and regulators.
 The records should be kept as long as the employee is engaged by the business.

-Clients have used the safety training modules to make their safety inductions interactive and engaging, or as a follow up hazard perception training if they have had an incident, near miss or audit recommendation.
+Clients have used the safety training modules to make their safety inductions interactive and engaging, or as follow-up hazard perception training if they have had an incident, near miss or audit recommendation.

 The reporting features in the Platform drill down to show knowledge of workplace hazards situated within the employee’s work context and provides detailed gaps in their understanding of the control and critical control measures required to keep them safe.
 This level of detail clearly demonstrates an employee’s knowledge and ongoing competence.
-Our simple API integration fits into the organisations learning management systems and training record repositories, immediately ensuring ongoing documentation is stored within the employees records.
+It shows you where the gaps are and acts as an important audit trail.
 Ready, if ever they are required, as evidence of competence in the unfortunate event of a workplace incident or fatality.
 In doing so, we’ve got the organisation covered!
-See our post on immersive methods to improve safety training.
+See our article on immersive methods to improve safety training.